 ON THIS PAGE: You will learn about how doctors describe AML.
 This is called the subtype.
-To see other pages, use the menu on the side of your screen.
+To see other pages, use the menu.

 There are different ways to classify the subtypes of AML.
 Although all subtypes cause decreases in normal blood cell levels, different types of AML are associated with specific symptoms and problems.
 In addition, each subtype can behave differently after treatment.

 AML is first described by its morphology, or what the cancerous cells look like under the microscope.
 AML is classified by the type of normal, immature white blood cell it most closely resembles.

 Most patients with AML have a subtype called myeloid leukemia, which means the cancer is in the cells that normally produce neutrophils.
 Other patients have a type of AML called monoblastic or monocytic leukemia.
 In monocytic leukemia, the cells look like white blood cells called monocytes.
 Leukemia cells can also be a mixture of myeloblastic and monocytic cells.

 Sometimes AML seems to come from cells that produce red blood cells, called erythroid, or platelets, called megakaryocytic.
 Acute promyelocytic leukemia (APL) is a unique subtype of AML where the cancer cell stops maturing when the cell is at a stage called the promyelocyte or progranulocyte stage.
 APL is associated with a translocation between chromosomes 15 and 17 [t(15;17)].

 The classification system from the World Health Organization (WHO) includes these major groups: